DHunscher/urlnet-python-library/readme.txt

 runs periodically to retrieve the current state of a URL network.
 All examples are described in the manual.

-3	NEW THIS RELEASE
+3	RELEASE NOTES

+0.82: Added urlutils functions for persisting (saving and loading) networks.

+0.81: urlnet.cfg is now sought in the current directory prior to searching the folders listed in the PATH environment variable.
+This change is found in urlutils.py.
+TechnoratiTree (found in technoratitree.py) now removes single and double quotes erroneously wrapping the Technorati API key, and checks for it in urlnet.cfg if the passed value for the key is the Python constant None.

-0.71 (prior release): This release contains a minor bug fix that is important for those running on Unix or Linux platforms.
+0.71: This release contains a minor bug fix that is important for those running on Unix or Linux platforms.
 Without this fix, the urlnet.cfg file will not be found on these platforms.
 The one-line change is in urlutils.py.